Jackz602/Jackz602/README.md

 - 👋 Hi, I’m @Jackz602
 - 👀 I’m interested in ...
-3D-printing and codeing
+3D-printing, Coding and hacking
 - 🌱 I’m currently learning ...
 Codeing
 - 💞️ I’m looking to collaborate on ...
 Not sure
 - 📫 How to reach me ...
 Discord JACK#0295